qble2/pdf-viewer-spring-fx-app/README.md

 # pdf-viewer-spring-fx-app

 A JavaFX application that is launched and managed via Spring Boot, to utilize Spring features.
-The graphical interface follows the Event-Driven Design, using Guava's Eventbus.
+The graphical interface is composed of several controllers which are decoupled following the Event-Driven Design.
 The templates are created with Scene Builder.
 The project's build is managed by Maven.
 Lombok is used to reduce boilerplate code.